BASIC JOB DESCRIPTION

 I oversee ASAP's communications and marketing efforts, including the production of all printed publications, the website, social media, video projects, and e-News.
 In addition, I coordinate exhibiting at camp meetings, conventions, and other events.

 I graduated from Walla Walla University with a Bachelor’s degree in History.
-I am currently pursuing a Master of Science in Community & International Development at Andrews University, and I have also completed coursework in the Master of Divinity program.
+I recently completed a Master of Science in Community & International Development at Andrews University, and I have also completed coursework in the Master of Divinity program.

 HOW YOU WERE ORIGINALLY CONNECTED TO ASAP